ski629/ski629.github.io/_posts/2025-08-31-devils-head.md

 I led an easy block of low-fifth scrambling to get us to the base of the corner system we had been eyeing for hours.
 The first real pitch loomed above us.
 Steep, but in the alpine, any sort of corner or chimney seems much more inviting than a blank face.

 Pitch two was punchy right off the belay.
 An overhanging step of choss needed to be surmounted to reach easier ground above.
-I placed a #1 angle in a horizontal break, for some psychological protection.
+I placed a number one angle in a horizontal break for some psychological protection.
 It wouldn’t keep me from decking, but it would keep me from tumbling past our belay.
 Reaching high through the roof, jugs kept appearing.
 A high step, a hard pull, and I was established above it.

 {% include figure popup=true  image_path="/assets/images/2025-08-31-devils-head/p2.jpeg" caption="Pitch two, with pitch three looming above." %}

 Easier climbing led to our first big question mark.
-Confronted by a much larger roof, a Rockies climber goes sideways.
+Confronted by a large roof, a Rockies climber goes sideways.
 To my left was a solid-looking but steep face, to my right a more fractured but lower-angle wall.
 I headed right, teetering up towers of choss to a bulge guarding my passage.
 I stood atop a pedestal of jenga blocks, hunting for handholds.
 I found one, and as I lifted my weight up on it, it snapped clean off.
 I slipped back down, hanging on by one hand, and almost lost the game of jenga as the pedestal swayed beneath my feet.
 Knocking it over might crush Raph or sever my rope.
 I regained my composure and placed a small knife blade to calm my nerves.

 The line between cleaning and chipping can get blurry on alpine limestone.
 I judiciously chose which loose rock to clean, and uncovered a well-placed foothold where once there was choss.
 I balanced over onto it, placed a more trustworthy finger-sized cam, and picked my way through the rest of the sequence.